Plain-English Privacy Compliance for UK Businesses

 Urvantis comes from an old word meaning 'of the city.'

 It originates from the Latin urbs, meaning 'city.'
-It’s a reminder that privacy is a shared civic value, something that keeps our digital communities safe.
+Privacy is a shared civic value, something that keeps our digital communities safe.

 Data minimisation is at the core of how Urvantis operates